 For CH4 products, only two quantities have been evaluated so far: single measurement precision, and mean bias with both aircraft and AirCore measurements.
-Due to limited time series of both aircraft (2 full years of CONTRAIL data for CH4, only 17 AirCore profiles spanning 2014-2016), it has not yet been possible to evaluate the stability criteria.
+Due to limited time series of both aircraft and balloons, it has not yet been possible to evaluate the stability criteria.